osm2pgsql-dev/osm2pgsql-website/contribute/road-map.md

 A lot of the other topics mentioned below rely on a flexible and performant middle.

+As a first step in this we are cleaning up the code that's calling the middle, the middle API, and existing middle code.
+And we are trying out some new middle implementations.

 As a possible future step we might want to look into (optionally) removing the need for PostgreSQL for the updateable object store.
 Specialized file-based data storage could improve performance considerably and reduce disk comsumption